tahuja002/slate/source/index.html.md

 Before you are able to run any operations against the FHIR API using the JS client, you will need to initialize it first.

+Based on the client_id, current EHR user, the EHR makes a decision to approve or deny access.
+This decision is communicated to the app by redirection to the app's registered redirect URL.
+So always make sure we replace the CLIENT_ID with client id provided after your APP gets registered.

 When an EHR user launches your app, you get a “launch request” notification.
 Just ask for the permissions you need using OAuth scopes like patient/*.read and once you’re authorized you’ll have an access token with the permissions you need – including access to clinical data and context like:

 * which patient is in-context in the EHR